broeser/wellid/README.md

 1. Install the Sanitor package (composer require broeser/sanitor)
 2. Use the **SanitorBridgeTrait** in all places where you need sanitized data to be validated.
 Use it additionally to the ValidatableTrait.
-3. Make sure that those classes, which should already implement ValidatableInterface also implement \Sanitor\SanitizableInterface
+3. Make sure that those classes (which should already implement ValidatableInterface) also implement **SanitorBridgeInterface**
-4. Make sure that these classes call $this->setSanitizer(...) somewhere before validation (e. g. in the constructor) and set a fitting sanitization filter (you can try FILTER_DEFAULT)
+4. Make sure that those classes call $this->setSanitizer(...) somewhere before validation (e. g. in the constructor) and set a fitting sanitization filter (you can try FILTER_DEFAULT)